Qi-Z/LogsAnalysisProject/README.md

 # LogsAnalysisProject
 Udacity Nanodegree Logs Analysis Project

+3 questions to answer:
+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ## Installation
 1. Install VirtualBox
 * Download VirtualBox platform package for your operating system [here](https://www.virtualbox.org/wiki/Downloads)